You must understand cap table basics at every stage of the business before handing equity out to cofounders or early employees.

 The cap table is a living document representing the ownership of a company.
 It changes as investors enter or exit the picture and helps you stay organized by ensuring everyone is on the same page regarding who owns what percentage of the company.

-Understanding the basics of your company’s cap table underpins your ability to assess risk and make intelligent decisions.
+Understanding the basics of your startup’s cap table underpins your ability to assess risk and make intelligent decisions.
 It shows how much each investor contributed and the number of shares issued as part of that investment.

 The information available in the cap table allows you to calculate ownership percentages for each team member (including yourself).